Did you know that including social emotional learning activities when teaching can lead to better academic performance?

 Discussing different strategies for how to deal with certain feelings.

 One activity that helps kids learn to recognize, understand, and label emotions is Feelings Faces.
 We do this activity with Feelings Play Dough Mats.
-You can download them here:
+You can download them for free below:

 1. Start by asking for background knowledge on the topic.
 What feelings do you know?
 As your child lists off feelings they know, write them down on index cards.
 When you are done, have your child pick a card from the pile.